iitggithub/iitggithub.github.io/articles/octoprint_ubuntu_16_04.md

 #### Allow Sudo access

-This is somewhat controversial but I usually give the pi user access to execute commands as the root user via sudo and I provide that user with full permissions.
+This is somewhat controversial but I usually give the pi user access to execute commands as the root user via sudo and I provide that user with the ability to run any command without the need to enter a password.
 The reality is that I'm only usually this to run OctoPrint and I never need to use the root account.
 I also have some accountability since sudo commands are logged in /var/log/auth.log.
 It's good practice to NEVER use the root user account and the sooner you begin to reduce your reliance on the root user, the better off you'll be in the long run.

 ```
-orangepi@orangepir1:~$ cat | sudo tee /etc/sudoers.d/ubuntu <<EOF
+orangepi@orangepir1:~$ cat | sudo tee /etc/sudoers.d/pi <<EOF
-ubuntu ALL=(ALL) NOPASSWD: ALL
+pi ALL=(ALL) NOPASSWD: ALL
 EOF

 orangepi@orangepir1:~$